VGP/vgp-assembly/tutorials/DNAnexus_workflow_1.6_tutorial.md

 * For the `Remove gembarcodes from 10x reads` stage: the `_R1_` and `_R2_` files in the `10x` folder
 * For the `File Concatenator` stage: the **pri.asm** file `fArcCen1_pri.asm.20191231.fasta.gz`, and the **alt.asm** file `fArcCen1_alt.asm.20191231.fasta.gz`

-Under the stages `Remove gembarcodes from 10x read`, `File Concatenator`, and `kat`, click the gear icon to open the parameters panel and fill the "Output Folder" parameter with `kat`
+Under the stages `Remove gembarcodes from 10x reads`, `File Concatenator`, and `kat`, click the gear icon to open the parameters panel and fill the "Output Folder" parameter with `kat`

 * For the `BUSCO genome assembly quality assessment` stage, click the gear icon and complete the "Augustus species search" filed with the closest species available to your working species, in this example `zebrafish`.
 In addition, fill the "Output Folder" parameter with `busco`